gitlabhq/gitlabhq/doc/development/code_review.md

       **approved by a [UX lead][team]**.
    1. If your merge request includes a new dependency or a filesystem change, it must be **approved by a [Distribution team member][team]**.
 See how to work with the [Distribution team](https://about.gitlab.com/handbook/engineering/dev-backend/distribution/) for more details.

-   1. If more than one of the items above apply to your merge request, it must be **approved by all listed people**.
-The last of the people to approve can then merge it.
+Getting your merge request **merged** also requires a maintainer.
+If it requires more than one approval, the last maintainer to review and approve it will also merge it.
-1. To lower the amount of merge requests maintainers need to review, you are encouraged ask or assign any [reviewers][projects] for a first review.
-   1. If you need some guidance (e.g. it's your first merge request), feel free to ask one of the [Merge request coaches][team].

-1. Keep in mind that maintainers are also going to perform a final code review.
+Keep in mind that maintainers are also going to perform a final code review.
-   The ideal scenario is that the reviewer has already addressed any concerns the maintainer would have found, and the maintainer only has to perform the merge, but be prepared for further review comments.
+The ideal scenario is that the reviewer has already identified any concerns the maintainer would have found, and the maintainer only has to perform the merge, but be prepared for further review comments.

-For more guidance, see [CONTRIBUTING.md](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md).

 ### The role of the maintainer